Diving Zanzibar & Pemba: the Best Scuba in Tanzania

 image by kamal karim CC 2.0 Mnemba Atoll

-The Zanzibar Archipelago is famous for its abundance of reef fish and large variety of small marine life.
-Sea creatures such as nudibranch (a type of seaslug), leaf fish, frog fish, giant clam, crocodile fish, sea horse, mantis shrimp, octopus, and huge specimens of napoleon fish are very common to spot.
+The Zanzibar Archipelago is famous for its abundance of reef fish and a large variety of small marine life.
+Sea creatures such as nudibranch (a type of sea slug), leaf fish, frogfish, giant clam, crocodile fish, sea horse, mantis shrimp, octopus, and huge specimens of Napoleon fish are very common to spot.

-There are many species of clown or anemone fish, a big population of lobsters, eels, schools of trumpetfish, lion fish, scorpion fish and a lot more!
+There are many species of clown or anemone fish, a big population of lobsters, eels, schools of trumpetfish, lionfish, scorpion fish, and a lot more!

 Coral species are plenty and diverse, from cabbage coral to anemone.
 Live cover (including all sessile organisms) ranged are predominant at Mnemba (North) and Changuu (West).

-Hard coral cover ranged are scarce in Kichwanito and plentyful at Pange.
-Soft corals comprise the dominant taxa in the northeastern region but ere almost absent at the western sites.
+Hard coral cover ranges are scarce in Kichwanito and plenty at Pange.
+Soft corals comprise the dominant taxa in the northeastern region but are almost absent at the western sites.

 Algal cover is high at Kendawi (39%) in the northwestern part of the island, where 30% of the reef is covered with turf algae.